wangjuan001/HiCPlus_pytorch/README.md

 python runHiCplus.py --input_matrix Matrixfile --model ../model/pytorch_gm12878_chr21_model_3900 --chr 1

 ```

+### Models
+Models provided here are all suitable for prediction of 200M-400M sequencing depth HiC data, as the model was trained from ~4.6B GM12878 (Rao et al) at downsampling rate 16.
+We suggest you to generate your own model based on your own needs.

 ### Input file generate
 You can input both dense and sparse matrix file.
 An easy way to generate a test data is to use juicer.